It is possible to use the OpenStack command-line interface on a Windows computer by installing the following:

 Step 3 — Set environment variables

-You now need to set environment variables for your Windows user so your OpenStack client commands are authenticated against your project.
+You must now set environment variables for your Windows user so your OpenStack client commands are authenticated against your project.
 The easiest way to do this is to download your openrc file, modify/re-save it as a Windows batch file, and execute it once.

 Downloading your openrc file